SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

 ON t.id = cs.id
 WHERE t.timestamp LIKE "%2017%";
 ```
-### 2. Weekday, Month, and Season with Highest/Lowest Average Demand:
+### 2. Name of the weekday, month, and season in which we had the highest and lowest average demand throughout 2017:
    ```sql
    WITH AvgDemand AS (
    SELECT